iamdonovan/iamdonovan.github.io/docs/gee/tutorials/classification/unsupervised.rst

     :align: center
     :alt: the spectral signatures for the 16 classes of the unsupervised classification

-Here, we can see that there's probably a good deal of overlap between different clusters in each band - possibly indicating that we could reduce the number of clusters,
+|br| Here, we can see that there's probably a good deal of overlap between different clusters in each band - possibly indicating
+that we could reduce the number of clusters,

 Note that unlike in the :doc:`../getting_started/spectral` tutorial, we're setting the ``lineWidth``